cfengine/documentation/reference/promise-types/access.markdown

 **Type**: body

-**Synopsis**: Restricts access to data for specified query type reported to the CFEngine Enterprise Database.
+**Description**: Restricts access to data for specified query type reported to the CFEngine Enterprise Database.

 **Example**: